robinsharma234/form-database/README.md

 # github
 pythonsoftware
-this is the readme file for practise software.
+this is a practise software created using python